Global Partnerships Practitioners Forum

 - James Bernard, Director of Strategic Partnerships, SSG Advisors (moderator)

-- Ellen Goodwin, Product Development Manager at Knoema Networks
+- Ellen Goodwin, Product Development Manager, Knoema Corporation

 - Dr. Mira Olson, Associate Professor of Civil, Architectural, and Environmental Engineering, Drexel University